rtnguyen95/VideoGameKeystrokeScripts/ClickBot/READ_ME.txt

 5. AFK

 6. When finished press `CTRL + P` to pause or `CTRL + ESC` to completely close the program.
-	**Sometimes a click or keystroke will come in between your CTRL + P / ESC so it won't actually pause of close.
+	**Sometimes a click or keystroke will come in between your CTRL + P / ESC so it won't actually pause or close.
 	You can just go into your tasks on the bottom right of your screen and close the program manually.
 	However I just press CTRL + ESC until the Windows start menu pops up.
 That's how I know it closed sucessfully via the quick command.